 SCREEN: Name the new protocol and STEP.

-Set the protocol duration to 21 min (minutes) with a 30 s (second) ramp-up and a 30 s ramp-down period [1].
+Set the total protocol duration to 21 min (minutes) , including a 30 s (second) ramp-up and a 30 s ramp-down period [1].

 SCREEN:Protocol duration is being set to 21 min with 30 s ramp-up and 30 s ramp-down periods.

-Now, drag the F4 electrode into the Stimulation column on the right, set the channel to stimulation mode, enter a current intensity of 2000 µA (microamperes), then select anodal stimulation, and designate F4 as the anode site [1].
+Now, drag the F4 electrode into the Stimulation column on the right, set the channel to stimulation mode, enter a current intensity of 2000 µA (microamperes), then select anodal stimulation [1].

-SCREEN: Show dragging F4, switching mode to stimulation, entering “2000 µA” as current intensity, selecting anodal stimulation, and labeling F4 as anode site.
+SCREEN: Show dragging F4, switching mode to stimulation, entering “2000 µA” as current intensity, selecting anodal stimulation.

 Drag electrodes Fp2 (F-P-Two), Fz (F-Z), C4 (C-four), and F8 (F-Eight) into the Stimulation column [1].
 Set each channel to return mode, assigning 25 percent of the total current to each [2], and save the protocol [3].